autolab-fi/lineRobot-micropython-course/development-plan.md

 ---

 ## Module 2: Controlling LEDs
-**Description:** Basic arduino functions of working with GPIO using LEDs as examples.
+**Description:** Basic Micropython functions of working with GPIO using LEDs as examples.

 ### Lessons